 Rick cooks.
 Gary eats.
 So any blog post that includes a recipe is all Rick’s doing.
 The recipes they post are usually adaptations of other recipes or self-created.
 Rick has been cooking and creating recipes since he was seven years old.

-My year as an AFS exchange student gave me the travel bug.
-Experiencing other cultures, the people, the food, the history has given me my “open arms” worldview.
-I have traveled Europe extensively.
-My favorite city in the world is Paris, France.
-We try to go exotic at least once every five years.
-I have been to Myanmar, Rwanda, Kenya, Tanzania, Costa Rica, El Salvador, Australia, Sweden, Norway, Denmark, Germany, Poland, Austria, Switzerland, Luxembourg, Holland, Belgium, Italy, Spain, France, Mexico and Canada.
+They also enjoy traveling and try to go on vacation at least once a year.
+Rick got the bug after a year as an AFS exchange student.
+Experiencing other cultures, the people, the food, the history gave him an “open arms” worldview.
+His favorite city in the world is Paris, France, and his biggest thrill was sharing Paris with Gary while on vacation in 2016.
+They try to go exotic at least once every five years and have together been to Myanmar, Rwanda, Kenya, Tanzania, Costa Rica, Australia, Spain, France, and Mexico.
+Additionally, Rick has also traveled to El Salvador, Sweden, Norway, Denmark, Germany, Poland, Austria, Switzerland, Luxembourg, Holland, Belgium, Italy, and Canada.

 They are dog uncles or as Rick’s sisters call them, “The Pup-Daddies.”
 The sisters also live locally but travel for work and keep very long hours.
 So Rick and Gary take care of Breezy and Aspen, their English Yellow Labrador retrievers each weekday and whenever the ladies are on work trips.
 These dogs are family pets, as they all share in their care.

 Their own “pets” reside in a 75-gallon saltwater reef tank.
 Yes, they name their fish.
 Bailey, their clownfish, has been with them for 7+ years.
 This reef tank is filled with other fish and a variety of soft corals and invertebrates that create a calming oasis.
 Decompression happens in from of the tank with a glass of wine each night.